-Your clients will find great value in choosing an advisor with aligned interests, a fee-for-service model and provides personalized guidance according to the client’s individual goals.
+Your clients will find great value in choosing a coach with aligned interests, a fee-for-service model and provides personalized guidance according to the client’s individual goals.

-Working with a financial planner improves financial habits, builds confidence, and provides peace of mind for investors.
+Working with a financial coach improves financial habits, builds confidence, and provides peace of mind for investors.
 Aside from the psychological benefits, though, there are proven monetary benefits, as well.

 The 2011 HSBC study, The Future of Retirement, showed that those individuals with financial plans accumulated nearly 250% more in retirement savings than those without a financial plan in place.
 In addition, nearly 44% of those who have a financial plan in place save more money each year toward retirement.